1999AZZAR/InfoView/README.md

 - Time and Weather modes alternate automatically every 15 seconds
 - Weather mode is automatically skipped if no weather data is available (current or cached)
-- Notifications interrupt the normal cycle and display for 6 seconds
+- Notifications interrupt the normal cycle and display for 6 seconds (3 seconds during navigation)
-- Navigation mode takes priority when active and displays continuously
+- Navigation mode immediately overrides the time/weather loop when active and displays continuously
+- Navigation updates every 500ms for smooth real-time display
 - After notifications or navigation, the system returns to the time/weather cycle

 ### Timing Configuration

 - Time/Weather switching interval: 15 seconds
-- Notification display duration: 6 seconds
+- Notification display duration: 6 seconds (normal), 3 seconds (during navigation)
+- Navigation update rate: 500ms for smooth real-time updates
 - Display update rate: Optimized (updates only when content changes or every 1 second for time mode)

 ### BLE Communication